wdporter/acim/text/1-the-meaning-of-miracles/readme.md

 :::
 ::::

-<a name="T-1.I.38"></a>38.&emsp;The Holy Spirit is the mechanism of miracles. ^2^He recognises both God’s creätions and your illusions. ^3^He separates the true from the false by His ability to perceive totally rather than selectively.
+<a name="T-1.I.38"></a>38.&emsp;The Holy Spirit is the mechanism of miracles. ^2^He recognises both God’s creations and your illusions. ^3^He separates the true from the false by His ability to perceive totally rather than selectively.

 ::::tabs
 ::: tab Expanded
-The Holy Spirit is the mechanism of miracles. ^2^He [Holy Spirit] recognises both God’s creätions and your illusions. ^3^He [Holy Spirit] separates the true from the false by His [the-Holy-Spirit’s] ability to perceive totally rather than selectively.
+The Holy Spirit is the mechanism of miracles. ^2^He [Holy Spirit] recognises both God’s creations and your illusions. ^3^He [Holy Spirit] separates the true from the false by His [the-Holy-Spirit’s] ability to perceive totally rather than selectively.
 :::
 ::: tab Substituted
-The Holy Spirit is the mechanism of miracles. ^2^Holy Spirit recognises both God’s creätions and your illusions. ^3^Holy Spirit separates the true from the false by the-Holy-Spirit’s ability to perceive totally rather than selectively.
+The Holy Spirit is the mechanism of miracles. ^2^Holy Spirit recognises both God’s creations and your illusions. ^3^Holy Spirit separates the true from the false by the-Holy-Spirit’s ability to perceive totally rather than selectively.
 :::
 ::: tab Simplified
 The Holy Spirit makes miracles.
-The Holy Spirit can see God’s true creätions.
+The Holy Spirit can see God’s true creations.
 The Holy Spirit also sees your false illusions.
 :::
 ::::